tvaroska/docstate/memory-bank/progress.md

 - 🐛 Simple character frequency is used as embedding placeholder rather than real embeddings
 - 🐛 No explicit handling for very large documents (needs streaming)
 - 🐛 Database queries might not be optimized for large document sets
-- 🐛 No batch processing capabilities for improved performance
+- ✅ ~No batch processing capabilities for improved performance~ - Basic list input capability added to `DocStore.next`.
+Further concurrency improvements might be needed.

 ## Next Milestones
 1. **Real Embedding Integration (Current)**